watermelontools/watermelon/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/WatermelonTools?style=flat-square)](https://twitter.com/intent/follow?screen_name=WatermelonTools)
 [![Discord](https://img.shields.io/discord/933846506438541492?style=flat-square)](https://discord.com/invite/H4AE6b9442)

-**Watermelon helps your team merge Pull Requests With Business Value**.
-Our set of plug-ins help software development teams understand code context, improve their coding velocity and merge PRs like a breeze.
+**Watermelon is a Passive Documentation Search Engine** serving both our GitHub app and IDE extension.
+Our set of plug-ins help developers understand code context, improve their coding velocity and merge PRs like a breeze.

 We've built a search algorithm that indexes the most relevant [passive documentation](https://www.watermelontools.com/post/what-is-passive-code-documentation-why-is-it-hard-to-scale-what-to-do-about-it) for a given pull request.

-To obtain business context in your GitHub PRs, use this app.
+To retrieve passive documentation and code context in your GitHub PRs, use this app.

-To obtain business context in your IDE, take a look at our [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=WatermelonTools.watermelon-tools)
+To retrieve passive documentation and code context in your IDE, take a look at our [VS Code Extension](https://github.com/watermelontools/watermelon-extension)

 ## Integrations